The Mind Lab

 Brittne is a member of the Psychotherapy and Counselling Federation of Australia (PACFA) and EMDR Association of Australia (EMDRAA).
 She is also a certified therapist and consultant with EMDR International Association (EMDRIA).

-Brittne works out of our North Fremantle office on Tuesdays.
+Brittne works out of our North Fremantle office on Tuesdays, Wednesdays and alternating Saturdays.

 Jo Chapman